notaryproject/notation/specs/commandline/sign.md

 ### [Preview] Sign local OCI image

 A local OCI image means an OCI image Layout on local disk.
 OCI image layout is defined by spec [OCI image layout][oci-image-layout].
 It is a directory structure that contains files and folders.
 Users can reference an image in the layout using either tags, or the exact digest.
 The OCI image layout could be a tarball or a directory.
-Notation only supports signing OCI layout directory.
+Notation only supports signing OCI layout directory for now.

 Tools like `docker buildx` support building an OCI image layout on local disk.
 The following example creates a tarball named `hello-world.tar` with tag `v1`, which is an OCI layout tarball on local disk.
-Please note that the digest can be found in the output messages.
+Please note that the digest can be found in the output messages of `docker buildx build`.

 ```shell
 docker buildx create --use
 docker buildx build . -f Dockerfile -o type=oci,dest=hello-world.tar -t hello-world:v1
 ```

 Users need to extract the tarball into a directory first.
-The following command creates the OCI layout directory, and the image can be referred by `./hello-world:v1` or `./hello-world@sha256:xxx`.
+The following command creates the OCI layout directory, and the image can be referenced by `./hello-world:v1` or `./hello-world@sha256:xxx`.

 ```shell
 mkdir hello-world
 tar -xf ./hello-world.tar -C hello-world
 ```

 Use flag `--local-artifact` for signing local OCI images.
-The signatures are stored in the layout directory and associated with the image.
 For example:

 ```shell
 notation sign --local-artifact ./hello-world@sha256:xxx
 ```

-Upon successful signing, use the `notation list` command to list the signatures, for example:
+Upon successful signing, the signature is stored in the same layout directory and associated with the image.
+Use `notation list` command to list the signatures, for example:

 ```shell
 notation list ./hello-world@sha256:xxx